Apache Flink, Stream Processing, Stateful Computing, Real-time Analytics, Exactly-once Semantics

 Learn how Apache Flink enables stateful stream processing for real-time data applications.
 Understand core concepts, exactly-once semantics, and how Flink integrates with streaming ecosystems like Kafka.

-Apache Flink is an open-source distributed stream processing framework designed to handle unbounded and bounded data streams with low latency and high throughput.
+Apache Flink (currently version 1.18 as of 2024, with 1.19 in development) is an open-source distributed stream processing framework designed to handle unbounded and bounded data streams with low latency and high throughput.
 Unlike traditional batch processing systems, Flink treats streams as the primary data model, making it ideal for real-time analytics, event-driven applications, and continuous data pipelines.

 What is Stream Processing?